MatiasJJ/ClusterinClusters_oldIDS/Manual.md

 ### Clustering with k-Means
 In order to reduce the variety of the observations we cluster the data, by using a k-mean algorithm, that is a non-hierarchical method of clustering, i.e. the number k of groups is assumed to be fixed.
 The algorithm, introduced by MacQueen in 1967, consists of assigning each datapoint to the cluster whose centroid (i.e. vector of means) is the closest one.
-The metric used to measure the distance among groups is typically the Euclidean one. \newline
+The metric used to measure the distance among groups is typically the Euclidean one.
 It can be represented as follow:

    1. Initial partition into K clusters, (possibly randomly generated)